 In generic terms, abandonment of property is the relinquishment of possession and rights over a property.
-It can result from the non-use of property for a long time.
-Property as defined in the Uniform Unclaimed Property Act includes tangible property, as well as certain interest in intangible property.
-Abandoned property is property, the rights and possession over which an owner intentionally and voluntarily relinquishes.
+It can result from non-use over a long period of time.
+As defined in the Uniform Unclaimed Property Act, property includes tangible things and a particular interest in intangible property.
+According to the definition, abandoned properties are the rights and possession over which an owner intentionally and voluntarily relinquishes.
 A presumption of abandonment may be made from lapse of time and non-use of the property.

-However, in the legal sense, abandonment of property occurs only when relinquishment of possession and rights over a property is coupled with an intention to abandon the property.
+In the legal sense, abandonment of property occurs only when the relinquishment of possession and rights over property is coupled with an intention to abandon it.
 That is to say, mere non-use of property and lapse of time without claiming or using property does not alone constitute abandonment.
 It must be accompanied by an intention to abandon the property.

-Interestingly, the rules regarding abandonment of personal property and real property are distinct.
+Interestingly, the rules regarding the abandonment of personal and real properties are distinct.
 Personal possessions may be abandoned by an owner with the intention of relinquishing title and ownership.
 Thus, title to personal property is lost by abandonment.
-On the contrary, title to real property is not lost by abandonment.
-The laws on abandoned property state that if the real property owner possesses a perfect legal title, it is not affected by abandonment of that property.
+On the contrary, the title to real property is not lost by abandonment.
+The abandoned property laws state that if the real property owner possesses a perfect legal title, it is not affected by abandonment of that property.

-Abandoned property law also talks about abandonment of personal property in the context of a landlord-tenant relationship.
+Abandon property laws also talk about the abandonment of personal properties in the context of a landlord-tenant relationship.
 Personal possessions left behind by a tenant or renter intentionally and permanently in a rental unit after the tenant has moved out is abandoned property.
-However, a landlord is duty-bound to take care of it and take steps to try to return it to the tenant.
-This is what the law requires a landlord to do in such a circumstance:

 Yes, abandonment can result from non-use of property for a long time.
 Laws relating to abandoned property stipulate that abandonment of property occurs only when possession and rights over a property are surrendered with an intention to abandon the property.